The Dome at America's Center: College football

 The Edward Jones Dome hosted the first Big 12 Championship Game in 1996.
 The third game, in 1998, was also held in the Dome.
 The Dome has also been a neutral site for regular-season college football match ups between the Illinois Fighting Illini and the Missouri Tigers, promoted locally as the "Arch Rivalry".
 Missouri has won all six games (2002, 2003, 2007, 2008, 2009 and 2010).
 On October 3, 2022, the University of Missouri announced a return of Mizzou football to St. Louis.
 Mizzou undefeated at (3-0) played the Memphis Tigers who were also undefeated at (3-0) on September 23, 2023, in front of a crowd of 45,085.
 Mizzou won the game with a final score of Missouri 34, Memphis 27.
 The Tigers had last played in St. Louis in 2010, a 23–13 win over Illinois, the final game of the Arch Rivalry Series, which ran from 2002 to 2010.
 Mizzou went 6–0 in that series.
 The game is part of a new partnership with the St. Louis Sports Commission which will host multiple Mizzou athletic events in the St. Louis area during the 2023–24 season – the Mizzou To The Lou Series.

 MSHSAA Show-Me Bowl

 The Dome held the annual Missouri State High School Activities Association football championship games from 1996 to 2015.
 The Show-Me Bowl had previously been contested at Faurot Field in Columbia, Arrowhead Stadium in Kansas City, Robert W. Plaster Stadium in Springfield and Busch Memorial Stadium.
 MSHSAA had chosen to move to the Dome mostly because it was an indoor facility, as the football championships occurred in December.
 With the Rams' departure and anticipated end of football at the facility, the MSHSAA voted to return to rotating hosts, with Springfield getting the 2016 championship and Columbia in 2017.
-As of 2022 all games are played at Faurot Field in Columbia, Missouri.
+As of 2025 all games are played at Spratt Stadium on the campus of Missouri Western State University in St. Joseph, Missouri.